SIKA News

 Bill is inviting everyone at the race August 25 to a barbecue at his new place in Armstrong on Saturday evening.
 It's BYOB&M (bring your own beverage and meat).
 Bill says you can camp there too as long as you're rowdy.

-In our quest to hold our meetings as close as possible to our membership population, which we belive would be in Winfield, we will now meet at the Kelowna Flightcraft hanger at the Kelowna airport.
+In our quest to hold our meetings as close as possible to our membership population, which we believe would be in Winfield, we will now meet at the Kelowna Flightcraft hanger at the Kelowna airport.
 To get to the hangar turn at the airport entrance off the highway,turn left before the tracks on to Airport Way, go past the stop sign you are now on Aerospace Rd go to the end, turn left into the parking area and park near the middle of the building,the door will be marked SIKA, the meeting room is upstairs.

 Our race dates for September and October are now firmed up as the Vernon Vipers hockey schedule is now set and there is no conflict with our dates.